MicroEJ/docs/PlatformDeveloperGuide/vgCco.rst

 The generic modules provide header files to be extended by the specific modules.
 The generic C modules are available on the :ref:`central_repository` and the specific C modules on the :ref:`developer_repository`.

-The following picture illustrates the available C modules and their relations.
 The following picture illustrates the available C modules and their relations for an implementation that uses:

 * Freetype library for the font renderer and the font layouter in simple layout mode.